Adrianchin/AWS_SSA-03/README.md

 - Note: Encrypting on EBS and then coping data to S3 does NOT mean the data is encrypted when it is in S3!
 You need to encrypt the S3 Bucket you store the data in
   - S3 does NOT use EBS to store the data, hence the encryption issue
 - Always scales to load!
 Throughput AND volume!
+- S3 Objects are owned by the AWS account that uploads it by default
+  - For the bucket owner to gain full access, the object owner must explicitly give the bucket owner access.
+This can be done wiht a bucket policy

 #### EBS
 - If you encrypt your EBS, it just means the data is encrypted while in EBS.